DaPhilll/SOAR-Playbook-Engineering-Incident-Response-Automation/README.md

 ## 4. Cyber Kill Chain & Threat Lifecycle Mapping
 * **Installation & Exploitation:** Extracting suspicious artifacts from process telemetry immediately after execution.
-* **Command and Control:** Cutting off persistent beacon connectivity via host isolation.
+* **Command and Control:** Cutting off beacon connectivity by blocking the callback IP at the endpoint firewall.
-* **Actions on Objectives:** Limiting lateral movement and data staging through automated network quarantine.
+* **Actions on Objectives:** Limiting data staging by blocking the outbound destination on the affected host.

 ## 5. MITRE ATT&CK Matrix Alignment